 If you are skyscraper lover, Taipei 101 is for you.
 It held the record of being tallest in the world until Burj Khalifa came up in 2009.
 It has the fastest elevator going from 5th floor to the 87th floor in 49 seconds.
 Watching the 101 Skyline in sunset hues from Elephant Mountain is an experience that I’ll remember for my life.

 This was how Taiwan surprised a first time visitor like me, who could only manage to spend a week there.
 It’s a beautiful country that will amaze you at every turn and you would not be able to help yourself from falling in love with it.
 What are you waiting for?
 Go explore Taiwan NOW!

-- Getting in: You are exempted from visa application process if you have a valid visa for USA/UK/Japan/Schenzen/Aus/Nz/Canada/Singapore.
+1. Getting in: You are exempted from visa application process if you have a valid visa for USA / UK / Japan / Schenzen / Aus / NZ / Canada / Singapore.
 All you have to do is get an online authorisation certificate, which takes less than a minute.
-And you don’t even need thatif you are from any of the above mentioned countries.
+And you don’t even need that you are from any of the above-mentioned countries.

-- Getting around: Get the EasyCard, which can be used in MRTs, Trains and buses.
+2. Getting around: Get the EasyCard, which can be used in MRTs, Trains, and buses.
 Public transport is safe, cheap, clean, quick and well connected.

 - Outside Taipei: Taroko Gorge, Juifen, Yusan National Park, Lanyu (Orchid Garden), Sunmoon Lake, Wushanding Mud Volcano

 - Fun activities: Do check out the fun things to do in Taipei

 I was hosted by Meander Hostel at Taipei.
 All the views expressed here are mine.
 All the pictures clicked were taken by me during my stay in Taiwan.